wp-plugins/livehelp-chat/readme.txt

 == Description ==

+- Customer service efficiency:
+One chat agent may assist several customers at the same time, decreasing waiting times and telephone calls.
+An agent may trasfer chat conversations to another agent for additional help.
+When the operator is not available, users can fill in a form that you will receive ad an email.

-- Customizable layout
+- Customizable layout:
-In WEB administrator's panel you may customize the appearance of your live chat window with logo, colors and font of your corporate image.
-Moreover, you may customize Start button to meet your website color scheme and style.
+In administrator dashboard you may customize the appearance of your live chat window with logo, colors and font of your corporate image.
+Choose the best button and position for your needs.

-- Advanced chat features
+- Advanced chat features:
-You may customize visitor's information to better define your marketing strategies: for example terms to recognize your users or start chat in a web site page, not in popup window, etc.
+You may customize your widget with activation rules: show only on some pages, after a chosen time, in defined weekdays...

-- Compatibility with all browsers and OS
+- Compatibility with all browsers and OS:
 LiveHelp chat is compatible with all major browsers: Internet Explorer(from version 7 onwards), Mozilla Firefox, Google Chrome, Safari both on Windows and Mac.

-- File Transfer
+- File Transfer:
 Transfer files directly via chat.
 The most common size files (documents, images) can be transferred from visitor and operator to minimize red tape.
 No mail blocking attachment.

-- Customer service efficiency
-One chat agent may assist several customers at the same time, decreasing waiting times and telephone calls.
-An agent may trasfer chat conversations to another agent for additional help.
-When the operator is not available, users can fill in a form that you will receive ad an email.

-- Complete chat logs available in real time for each connected user Immediate information about users: the web page from which the request was turned and old chats.
+- Complete chat logs available in real time for each connected user:
+Immediate information about users: the web page from which the request was turned and old chats.

-- Recorded chat sessions
+- Recorded chat sessions:
 Recording of the conversations of the past 30 days, useful for monitoring staff, quality of service and the customer's frequently asked questions.

+- Advanced analytics:
+Monitor the performance of your chat, track your e-commerce orders and increase your customer satisfaction.

-- Competitive costs
+- Competitive costs:
 No installation costs, only an annual fee with progressive discounts based on the number of chat departments and chat agents.

-This is the only official plugin for LiveHelp live chat
+This is the only official plugin for LiveHelp live chat.

 == Installation ==